Research Frontpage

 Success Metrics

-• Being named or cited inside AI answers, summaries, and recommendation panels.
+• Being cited or named in AI answers, summaries, and recommendation panels.

-• Referral traffic from AI surfaces and downstream search results.
+• Referral traffic and assisted conversions from AI surfaces.

 Underlying Shift